t1mm1/field-revision-history/README.md

 ## Entity and field support

 - Entities: nodes only in the initial release
-- Field types: aims to work with most standard field types.
+- Fields: aims to work with most standard field types.
 Rendering and comparison of complex field types may vary

 ## Troubleshooting
 The link does not appear: